Giddy-eg/us_trades_wiki/Home.md

 ### Seasons

-The model is broken into four seasons, as summarized below.
-Each season starts/ends on the first/last day of the month (ie. They do not start/end mid-month like in reality)
+The model is broken into four seasons, as summarized below, with each season starting/ending on the first/last day of the month.
+Each season represents a single 24 hour day in the model -- resulting in 96 equally sized time slices per year.
+Representing each season as a full 24 hour day allows us to capture parameters that are sensitive to time of the day, such as solar, wind, and energy loads.

 | Season | Abbreviation | Months Included |
 |--------|--------------|--------------------|